Marcello Piacentini: Later career

+Architectural theories

 Piacentini devised a "simplified neoclassicism" midway between the neo-classicism of the Novecento Italiano group (Gio Ponti and others) and the rationalism of the Gruppo 7 of Giuseppe Terragni, Adalberto Libera and others.
 His style became a mainstay of Fascist architecture in Rome, including the new university campus (Università di Roma La Sapienza, 1932) and the E.U.R district, of which he was not only designer, but also High Commissar by will of Benito Mussolini.
-His other works include the renovation of Brescia and Livorno, the Museo Nazionale della Magna Grecia in Reggio Calabria, the opening of Via della Conciliazione in Rome, and the restoration of the Rome Opera House (1928–1958).
+His most notable contributions include the renovation of Brescia and Livorno, the Museo Nazionale della Magna Grecia in Reggio Calabria, the Milan Courthouse, and the restoration of the Rome Opera House (1928–1958).

-Piacentini became an important colonial architect, particularly in Cyrenaica in Eastern Libya.
-The style of his buildings is characteristic of the Neo-Moorish period of Italian colonial architecture in Libya in the 1920s.
-This is evident in his Albergo Italia as well as the Berenice Theatre in Benghazi.
-Piacentini was made project manager of all Italian building works in Cyrenaica.

-He was also professor of Urban Planning at La Sapienza, of which he was also president.
-After the fall of the Fascist regime he did not work as architect for several years.
-He died in Rome in 1960.